The Perils and Potentials of Geoengineering- 7 mins

 Advantages and disadvantages of various solar geoengineering strategies.

-My belief is that chemical aerosols, although inexpensive, may have unintended and adverse consequences, and we should use chemical solar geoengineering as a last resort.
+From what I’ve learned, chemical aerosols, although inexpensive, may have unintended and adverse consequences, and we should use chemical solar geoengineering as a last resort.
 Light coverings, like satellites in low-earth orbit, may be a relatively non-intrusive way to cool our planet.
 However, the costs of this feat are massive, and it would take decades of global effort—but the costs of not developing it may be even more massive.
 Furthermore, the politics of geoengineering can get extremely messy–some countries are already reluctant to go carbon neutral, let alone carbon negative or earth cooling.
 Another huge problem with solar geoengineering is that the effects are uneven across the globe.

 On the plane ride home to CA during freshman year, I watched a rather silly science fiction movie, “Geostorm”, that got me thinking about how we can use low-orbit satellites to alter Earth’s climate, and the technical and moral dilemmas that come with that.
 I then had a really great discussion with someone who studied the effects of the arctic sea level rise on climate change.
 The conversation was so amazing–we talked about everything from geoengineering to space exploration, climate change policy, and Icelandic horses.
 I remember she was surprised when I said I was majoring in CS (at the time, I wasn’t majoring in physics)—I seemed so passionate about Aero/Astro and climate change (not that CS isn’t used in these areas—in fact, I think CS knowledge is a great foundation for these interests—but just that I wasn’t studying environmental engineering or space in some form).
 And in some ways, I sort of veered from my initial passions during college, but I have learned so much that has strengthened my love for the subjects and ultimately brought me full circle. ↩